Why Choose Us?

 Insurance ???

 Who asks about insurance when you want to lean how to fly?
 Well, it turns out that maybe we should.
 Helicopter insurance is very different from airplane insurance so even if you're not completely new to aviation you will most likely still find this section useful.
 To start with, as a general rule the industry standard deductible for helicopters is 10% of the helicopter price.
-For example, a $310,000 helicopter would have a $31,000 deductible, and if you just go to a school and start signing papers, one of the papers you just signed said something along the lines of "the deductible may change without notice", and the "renter/trainee is responsible for all of the deductible".
+For example, a $310,000 helicopter would have a $31,000 deductible, and if you just go to a school and start signing papers, one of the papers you just signed said something along the lines of "the deductible may change without notice", and the "renter/trainee is responsible for the deductible".

 Now lets say, heaven forbid, something happens; you are on the hook legally for that deductible of somewhere around $31,000!!!